JohannesBuchner/xars/doc/README.rst

 .. image:: clumpybox.png
   :align: right

-* crate of 3x3x3 spheres (without the center)
+* crate of spheres, just touching each other
 * With many free parameters; useful for exploring clumpy geometries
+* Geometry parameters:
-* Parameters: Photon index, Energy cut-off, LOS NH, NH through the spheres (mean and variance across the spheres), filling (1 if touching, otherwise radii are smaller), Inclination angle
+  * NH through the spheres (mean and variance across the spheres),
+  * filling: 1 if spheres are just touching (like in the illustration), otherwise radii are smaller by that factor.
+* Parameters: Photon index, Energy cut-off, LOS NH, Inclination angle
 * Download link: https://doi.org/10.5281/zenodo.2245188
 * clumpy/clumpybox3.fits